andrelimzs/andrelimzs.github.io/content/posts/Machine Learning/cs229-2-generalised-linear-models/index.md

 **Softmax regression** is a generalisation of logistic regression

-It ouputs estimated probabilities for every value of $i = 1, \dots, k$
+It outputs estimated probabilities for every value of $i = 1, \dots, k$